-On my train journeys through Austria I often have to change the train in Bischofshofen.
+On my train trips through Austria, I often change the train in Bischofshofen.
 That’s a railway station in the middle of the mountains of the Austrian state of Salzburg.
 The mountain range in the background is named Tennengebirge.

 Tag: Salzburg

-The cathedral of Salzburg (Dom zu Salzburg) was built in 17th century.
-In the background one can see the funicular up to Hohensalzburg Fortress.
-Interesting detail: By visiting the Dommuseum which is integrated into the cathedral I had the chance to see the nave from above.
+The cathedral of Salzburg (Dom zu Salzburg) saw its completion in the 17th century.
+In the background, one can see the funicular up to Hohensalzburg Fortress.
+Interesting detail: While visiting the Dommuseum, I saw the nave from above.
+The museum is integrated into the cathedral.

 Public inner yard in Salzburg